tomdoel/pulmonarytoolkit/trunk/readme.txt

 Folders
 -------

-Components - gui classes which can be used in your own programs.
+Library - suite of image processing, file access and utility functions.
+You can
+    use these in your own programs.
+These functions can be used independently of the rest of the Toolkit as they do not depend on any files outside of the Library folder.
+Library\mex - image processing algorithms which use mex and so must be compiled
+    first.
+The Toolkit normally compiles these automatically as required.

+Plugins - contains a Plugin class for each high-level algorithm in the Toolkit.
+    Plugins are the algorithmic building blocks of the Toolkit.
+They appear as buttons in the GUI and are invoked by clicking the button.
+    If you are using the API, plugins are invoked using the GetResult() method.
+    A plugin represents a high-level concept such as airway segmentation, or an intermediate stage such as trachea detection.
+When the Plugin runs it generates any required inputs (normally by executing other Plugins), then executes the appropriate functions (usually part of the Library) to generate the Plugin result.
+So for example, the airway segmentatinon Plugin will first fetch the result of the trachea detection Plugin, and then use this result in a call to the Library routines to segment the airways.
+    Plugin classes are therefore an interface layer between the Framework, the Library and the GUI.
+    Plugin classes also contain properties which describe how the plugin button is displayed in the GUI and how the plugin relates to the Framework.
+    You can create your own plugins in the User/Plugins folder.

 Framework - core classes forming the toolkit.
+You use some of these classes to
+    use the API.

-Gui - gui classes specifically for the ptk gui.

-GuiPlugins - contains gui-related plugins, which provide buttons on the user
+Gui - classes forming the optional graphical user interface Gui\GuiPlugins - contains pugins which are specific to the GUI, which provide buttons on the user
     interface for non-algorithm operations such as importing, exporting and visualising data

-Interfaces - abstract class interfaces used in the toolkit

-Library - suite of image processing algorithms which can be used in your own programs.

-mex - image processing algorithms which use mex and so must be compiled first

-Plugins - contains algorithm-related plugins, which provide buttons on the user
-    interface for operations which produce results such as segmentation operations.

-Types - contains data classes and enumerations used by the framework.

-Utilities - general purpose utility routines
+bin - compiled mex files are stored here.

+External - library functions imported from different open-source projects.
+           Note: these may have different licensing requirements

 User - where you store your own routines which are not committed to the codebase